 AVR-Based Serial Enabled LCDs Hookup Guide

-The AVR-based SerLCD has some new features that make it even more powerful and economical:
+The AVR-based SerLCD has many features that make it powerful and economical:

 - AVR microcontroller utilizes 11.0592 MHz crystal for greater communication accuracy

 - Adjustable baud rates of 1200, 2400, 4800, 9600 (default), 14400, 19200, 38400, 57600, 115200, 230400, 460800, 921600, 1000000

 - The AVR ATmega328P (with Arduino-compatible bootloader) is populated on the back of each LCD screen and handles all of the LCD control